8 Reasons to Use Chatbots For Recruiting

 You’ve probably used a customer service chatbot or two.
 They’ve become commonplace for supplementing call centers and helping users get quick answers to frequently asked questions, especially during off-peak hours.
 But you’ve probably also interacted with more advanced chatbots—virtual assistants like Amazon’s Alexa and Apple’s Siri are some sophisticated examples.

-HR chatbots can help hiring departments tackle repetitive tasks and capture prospective candidates, freeing up human labor to focus on more analytical and creative tasks.
+HR and recruitment chatbots can help hiring departments tackle repetitive tasks and capture prospective candidates, freeing up human labor to focus on more analytical and creative tasks.

 How Does a Chatbot Work?

 While chatbots may still begin with a predefined set of data, like a list of frequently asked questions, they can now “learn” at an astounding pace.
-They use artificial intelligence to pull insights from past conversation logs, harness databases of information like user manuals, and use natural language processing to better understand what users are really asking.
-For example, natural language understanding would allow a chatbot to deduce that a user asking “will it rain today?” and “is it hot out?” are both looking for information about the weather forecast.
+They use artificial intelligence to pull insights from past conversation logs, harness information databases like user manuals, and use natural language processing to understand better what users are asking.
+For example, natural language understanding would allow a chatbot to deduce that a user asking “Will it rain today?” and “Is it hot out?” are looking for information about the weather forecast.

-If all of this sounds slightly unbelievable, you’re not far off-base—the general public (and the business world) is just beginning to pull back the curtain on the many applications chatbots can have in our lives and our work.
-Next, we’ll talk in specifics about some of those implications for the recruiting field.
+If all of this sounds slightly unbelievable, you’re not far off base—the general public (and the business world) is just beginning to pull back the curtain on the many applications chatbots can have in our lives and our work.
+Next, we’ll discuss some of the implications of using chatbots for recruiting.

 1. Build your talent pool

-HR chatbots are great for capturing candidates who are interested in your company, but who may not be ready to apply for a job just yet.
+Chatbots for recruiting are great for capturing candidates who are interested in your company but who may not be ready to apply for a job just yet.
 Oftentimes there’s no other way for these candidates to enter your system.
-When they engage with your chatbot to ask a question, you can capture their email address or phone number and import them directly into your ATS for future follow up.
+When they engage with your chatbot to ask a question, you can capture their email address or phone number and import them directly into your ATS for future follow-up.

 In this same vein, using chatbots for recruiting gives you a way to leave a conversation and pick it back up at a later date on a different channel; for example, if you receive a chatbot inquiry from a user asking about open positions but they don’t complete an application, you can follow up with an email a few days later to show them your most recent listings.